 This page will serve as a resource for staff as we plan and prepare for changes during the 2021-2022 school year.
 Our work environment is our student's learning environment.
 Let's work together to keep us all safe and healthy.
 Click on the tabs below to learn more about the following:

-- Prepare: FPS Risk Exposure Plan, COVID-19 Site Supervisors, Building and Department Safety Plans
+- Prepare: FPS Risk Exposure Plan and COVID-19 Site Supervisors

 - Prevent: Face Coverings, Social Distancing, Vaccinations, Cleaning and Sanitization